Skip to content

 The spike in online advertising comes from its advanced targeting technology and lower price tag.
-These days, companies are given more control over their ads, and can choose exactly where, when and to whom the ad is displayed.
-This makes it much easier to effectively communicate with the intended customer and obtain real results.
+These days, companies are given more control over their ads and can choose exactly where, when, and to whom the ad is displayed.
+This makes it much easier to communicate effectively with the intended customer and obtain real results.

 What is Pay Per Click Advertising?

-Pay per click is unique as it involves a cost each time an ad is clicked.
+Pay-per-click is unique as it involves a cost each time an ad is clicked.
 Rather than splurging on a billboard and hoping it gets traction – PPC is results-focused, meaning you only pay for the success your ad achieves.

 Types of Pay Per Click Advertising

-WIth PPC being such a revolution – it is no surprise that this advertising method has been adapted to suit multiple platforms.
+With PPC being such a revolution – it is no surprise that this advertising method has been adapted to suit multiple platforms.
 While these sites and tactics are distinct in their own right – they all aim towards the same goal: to generate more clicks.

-As such, there are many avenues you can explore with pay per click advertising:
+As such, there are many avenues you can explore with pay-per-click advertising:

 • Search advertising